theislab/moscot_notebooks/README.md

-# Single-cell data analysis template repository
+# moscot notebook repository
-This contains the raw structure I usually use when doing single-cell data analysis.
+Contains analysis notebooks using the moscot package for optimal transport applications in single-cell genomics research.